Metallic hydrogen

 Metallic hydrogen is a phase of hydrogen in which it behaves like an electrical conductor.
 This phase was predicted in 1935 on theoretical grounds by Eugene Wigner and Hillard Bell Huntington.

-At high pressure and temperatures, metallic hydrogen can exist as a partial liquid rather than a solid, and researchers think it might be present in large quantities in the hot and gravitationally compressed interiors of Jupiter and Saturn, as well as in some exoplanets.
+At high pressure and temperatures, metallic hydrogen can exist as a partial liquid rather than a solid.
+It is thought to appear in large quantities in the hot and gravitationally compressed interiors of Jupiter and Saturn, as well as in some exoplanets.

 Theoretical predictions

 Hydrogen under pressure

-Though often placed at the top of the alkali metal column in the periodic table, hydrogen does not, under ordinary conditions, exhibit the properties of an alkali metal.
+Though generally placed atop the alkali metal column in the periodic table, hydrogen does not, under ordinary conditions, exhibit the properties of an alkali metal.
 Instead, it forms diatomic H2 molecules, similar to halogens and some nonmetals in the second period of the periodic table, such as nitrogen and oxygen.
-Diatomic hydrogen is a gas that, at atmospheric pressure, liquefies and solidifies only at very low temperature (20 degrees and 14 degrees above absolute zero, respectively).
+Diatomic hydrogen is a gas that, at atmospheric pressure, liquefies and solidifies only at very low temperature (20 K and 14 K respectively).

 In 1935, physicists Eugene Wigner and Hillard Bell Huntington predicted that under an immense pressure of around 25 GPa, hydrogen would display metallic properties: instead of discrete H2 molecules (which consist of two electrons bound between two protons), a bulk phase would form with a solid lattice of protons and the electrons delocalized throughout.
-Since then, producing metallic hydrogen in the laboratory has been described as "...the holy grail of high-pressure physics."
+Since then, producing metallic hydrogen in the laboratory has been described as "the holy grail of high-pressure physics".

 The initial prediction about the amount of pressure needed was eventually shown to be too low.
-Since the first work by Wigner and Huntington, the more modern theoretical calculations point toward higher but nonetheless potentially achievable metalization pressures of around 400 GPa.
+Since the first work by Wigner and Huntington, the more modern theoretical calculations point toward higher but potentially achievable metallization pressures of around 400 GPa.